rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 #### Peçonha Concentrada
 _Potion, Common, lv3.
 45g_

 You can use the poison in this vial to coat one slashing or piercing weapon or up to three pieces of ammunition.
 Applying the poison takes an action.
-A creature hit by the poisoned weapon or ammunition {{pageNumber,auto}}
-\page
-{{}}must make a DC 16 Constitution saving throw or take 3d6 poison damage.
+A creature hit by the poisoned weapon or ammunition must make a DC 16 Constitution saving throw or take 3d6 poison damage.

 ## Potions
 Drinking a potion requires an Action, and if it has a long-lasting effect it's duration is scene, unless it states otherwise.